-Address: Kampala, Uganda.
-Date of UN designation: 29 March 2007.
-Other information: Gold export company (Directors: Mr Rajendra Kumar Vaya and Mr Hirendra M. Vaya).
+Address: Plot 55A, Upper Kololo Terrace, Kampala, Uganda.

+Other information: Gold export company (Directors: Mr. Rajendra Kumar Vaya and Mr. Hirendra M. Vaya).
 In 2010, assets belonging to Machanga, held in the account of Emirates Gold, were frozen by Bank of Nova Scotia Mocatta (UK).
-The previous owner of Machanga, Rajendra Kumar, and his brother Vipul Kumar, have remained involved in purchasing gold from eastern DRC.
+The owners of Machanga have remained involved in purchasing gold from eastern DRC.